C15:0 Pentadecanoic Acid: An Essential Fatty Acid?

 What Are the Benefits of C15:0 (Pentadecanoic acid)?

-• Anti-inflammatory Properties: Pentadecanoic acid exhibits anti-inflammatory effects, which can help in reducing chronic inflammation, a contributor to various chronic diseases including arthritis and cardiovascular disease.
+Anti-inflammatory Properties: Pentadecanoic acid exhibits anti-inflammatory effects, which can help in reducing chronic inflammation, a contributor to various chronic diseases, including arthritis, cardiovascular disease, and inflammatory bowel disease.
+[PMC9135213, PMC11397537]

-• Support for Liver Health: Helps prevent fat accumulation in the liver, protecting against non-alcoholic fatty liver disease and other liver conditions.
+Support for Liver Health: Helps prevent fat accumulation in the liver, protecting against non-alcoholic fatty liver disease and other liver conditions.
+[PMC7235264]

 Endocannabinoid Effects of C15:0